-“Nothing you’ve enacted these past decades indicates you’re anything but,” Eppis replied.
+“Nothing you’ve enacted this past month indicates you’re capable of caution,” said Eppis.
 “Your ill-timed visit aside, at Yukon, you spoke of plans reborn.
-I wasn’t aware that your strategy included risking exposure with regular visits to the Cloister.”
+Unfortunately, I wasn’t aware that your strategy included risking exposure with a visit to the Cloister.”

 “Eppis, recall the day you, Pitana, and Lax, came to our estate,” Sofita moved in alongside her.
 “Fusa collected me by the neck and tossed me into the lake,”

-“I have a pristine recollection of that incident,” it was the first time in her seven-year-old life that Eppis witnessed an adult behaving violently; the only time she’d ever see a donation abused.
+“I have a pristine recollection of that incident,” it was the first time in her seven-year-old life that Eppis witnessed an adult behaving violently.

-“Fusa rewarded Fusada’s violent counter with laughter, and then a punch to the gut,” Eppis narrated shortly.
+“Fusa rewarded Fusada’s violent counter with laughter,” she narrated shortly.
+“Then a punch to the gut,”

-“Lax and ‘Pita jumped in after me,” she nodded.
+“Lax and ‘Pita jumped in after me,” said Sofita.
 “But not you, Eppis.”

-“You remained submerged,” Eppis said.
+“You remained submerged,” she said, nodding.
 “I suspected you’d swam to a safer shore, having been through similar encounters before my visit.”

-Eppis conceded with a nod.
-“Why’ve you come here, Sofita?”
+Eppis conceded with a sigh.
+“Why’ve you come here, Komad?”

 “Why did CM Wram call Pitana to Cloister?”

-“The deceased Empress of the Slavic Empire falsified the gender of her heir,” Eppis relayed while fixing her buttons in the mirror.
+“The deceased Empress of the Slavic Empire falsified the gender of her heir.”
+Eppis began fixing the buttons on her suit jacket in the mirror.
 “Anything regarding that particular helovx-nation falls under the purview of the Chamber.”

 “Second Office doesn’t have blanket jurisdiction?”

-“The Second Office cannot exercise sole jurisdiction because the Slavs are reliant on technology dispersed by Wram Constructs,” Eppis explained.
+“The Second Office cannot exercise sole jurisdiction because the Slavs are reliant on technology dispersed by Wram Constructs,” said Eppis.

-“You said at Yukon that she’s disguising her offensive against us behind a desire to rejoin Wram Constructs,” Eppis reminded.
-“Involving the Chamber in a conflict of interest just promotes this storyline.”
+“You suggested at Yukon that she’d disguise her offensive against us behind a desire to rejoin Wram Constructs,” Eppis reminded her.
+“Involving the Chamber in a conflict of interest promotes this storyline.”

-“Lekada Wram’s covert schemes aside,” Sofita eyed her in the mirror.
-“The gender of Juliana’s heir liberates Ramaxia from custodianship of Uralskey?”
+“Covert schemes aside,” Sofita spoke at her in the mirror.
+“The gender of Juliana’s heir liberates Ramaxia from supporting the Slavs?”

-“Helovx males are problematic enough,” Eppis declared.
+“Helovx males are problematic enough,” Eppis affirmed.
 “Dealing with one put in charge by others is near impossible.”